curl/curl/docs/MAIL-ETIQUETTE.md

 individuals.
 There is no way to undo a sent email.

-When sending emails to a curl mailing list, do not include sensitive information such as user names and passwords; use fake ones, temporary ones or just remove them completely from the mail.
+When sending emails to a curl mailing list, do not include sensitive information such as usernames and passwords; use fake ones, temporary ones or just remove them completely from the mail.
 Note that this includes base64 encoded HTTP Basic auth headers.